Top Benefits of Composite Door Installation You Must Know

 What is thermal movement, and why does it matter?

 Thermal movement is the natural expansion and contraction of materials in response to temperature changes.
-Composite doors expand slightly in warm weather and contract in cold weather.
+Composite doors, unlike traditional wooden doors, expand slightly in warm weather and contract in cold weather.
 Proper sealant and installation techniques allow for this movement without causing damage or performance issues.

 How long does a professionally installed composite door last?

-With professional installation and basic maintenance, a quality composite door lasts 20-30 years or longer.
+With professional installation and basic maintenance, including cleaning with warm soapy water, a quality composite door lasts 20-30 years or longer.
 Our composite doors come with a 10-year guarantee on frames and a 10-year guarantee on composite slabs.
 Longevity depends heavily on correct installation, which is why we take such care with every fit.

 Why do some composite doors stick after a few years if they were fine initially?